 Usability

 One-hand operation is very doable.
 It’s not quite as effortless as the HEX, but it’s close.
-It’s the kind of collar where you stop thinking about the collar and just train.
+It’s the kind of collar where you stop thinking about the collar during plate changes.

 Who should buy it